innoave/asserting/README.md

 1. assertions are convenient to write and easy to read
 2. helpful error messages in case of failing assertions
+3. colored diffs between expected and actual values
-3. provide a sensible amount of assertions out of the box
+4. provide a sensible amount of assertions out of the box
-4. do not require from asserted types to implement traits if it is not absolutely necessary
+5. do not require from asserted types to implement traits if it is not absolutely necessary
-5. support for asserting custom types with provided assertions
+6. support for asserting custom types with provided assertions
-6. writing custom assertions requires minimal effort
+7. writing custom assertions requires minimal effort
-7. support no-std environments
+8. support no-std environments

 ### Convenient to write